Laisky/go-fluentd/README.md

 - AcceptorPipeline (consists of AcceptorFilters)
 - Journal
 - Dispatcher
-- DispatcherPipeline (consists of DispatcherFilters)
+- TagPipeline (consists of TagFilters)
     - Concator
+    - Parser for each tag
+- PostPipeline (consists of PostFilters)
 - Producer